jbampton/Team/README.md

 - **google Map** API and **MapBox** API
 - **Background processing**, **delayed job**, reds and more
 - Database design

-### Project Manager and Writer :it: :princess:

-- [Petra R](https://www.upwork.com/o/profiles/users/_~01012c0f7e1e9bc171/) - **Ravishing** Italian Jedi :libra:

-Native **German** Remote Team and Project Manager with a long and **successful** track record managing remote teams and dispersed projects.
-Combining German efficiency with a British sense of humour and a recently developed and joyfully encouraged Italian temper (yes, sounds dangerous, doesn't it?)
-Living in Italy (South) 4 minutes walk from the beach, collecting cats, much to the dog's disgust. **Trying to learn Ruby** with John holding a virtual gun to my head, but **surprisingly enjoying it**.

 ### Social Media Marketing Manager and Writer :princess: